Kethen/TypeLingoFF/README.md

 ### Known issues:

 - There will likely be no Chrom* support due to the lack of manifest v2 extension support, and manifest v3's lack of features.
 Use Firefox/Epiphany.
+- Epiphany lost WebRequest api support a while ago and it has been in WIP state since, so this currently does not work with Epiphany/Gnome WEB. https://gitlab.gnome.org/GNOME/epiphany/-/issues/1795
-- Learning language -> learner language exercice will wrongly display "Write this in <learning language>", due to how the translation exercice player is put together on Duolingo's webapp.
+- Learning language -> learner language exercice will wrongly display "Write this in (learning language)", due to how the translation exercice player is put together on Duolingo's webapp.
 - If this was working for you previously but not anymore, Duolingo likely changed their exercise data format again.